siilike/certbot-dns-standalone/README.rst

 This is a plugin that uses an integrated DNS server to respond to the ``_acme-challenge`` records.
 Simultaneous challenges are supported.

-A subdomain with the relevant NS and A records needs to be set up, e.g. for ``acme.example.com``:
+A subdomain needs to be created that defines certbot as its nameserver, e.g. for ``acme.example.com``:

 ::

     acme     IN  NS  ns-acme.example.com.
     ns-acme  IN  A   1.2.3.4

 where 1.2.3.4 is the IP of the server where certbot will be run.
+This configuration directs any requests to ``*.acme.example.com`` to 1.2.3.4 where the plugin will respond with the relevant challenge.

-Port 53 needs to be available for use, so a DNS server cannot be run there.
+Any server can be used as long as port 53 is available which means that a DNS server cannot be run at that particular IP at the same time.

+The plugin binds to all available interfaces.
+The validation usually takes less than a second.

 Next, ``_acme-challenge`` for the domain that the certificate is requested for must be configured as a CNAME record to